Did You Know It’s Possible to Earn Money After Retirement?

-Did you know that a large portion of retirees depend on Social Security for 90% of their retirement income?
-Some choose to work at home, what will you do?
+A large portion of retirees depend on Social Security for 90% of their retirement income?
+Some retirees work at home.

 At present, according to The motley Fool, https://www.fool.com/retirement/2018/10/16/heres-the-average-social-security-benefit-for-2019.aspx, the average retiree gets $1,422 a month in Social Security benefits.
 With additional sources, the total becomes about $1,564 a month.
 Is this is your situation and is this enough?
 I asked this of myself and the answers I received were no; it’s not enough.
 I definitely want more.
 But increasing my income comes at a cost.
 If the increase is modest, the cost would be my time and labor.
 However, if I returned to a corporate job, the cost would be higher taxes, long hours, and transportation expenses.

 It’s Never too Late to Earn Money After Retirement?

 Retirement doesn’t mean dead.
 It used to seem that way.
 I recall quite a few years back when my uncle’s employer forced him into retirement at age 62.
 I cannot say if that was the law at the time or corporate rules.
 I can say this, he was heartbroken.
 His employer denied his appeals.
 I was 11 or 12 years old and I don’t recall if he pursued other opportunities.
 I recall that he went back to college to keep his mind busy and he also enjoyed working out at the Y and a lot of golf.
 He did his best to enjoy life, but his forced retirement was a dark spot in his life.